Brain research opens up for a deeper understanding

 The cure of racism

-What needs to be done is to eliminate that dehumanizing SOB pattern that is dominated by the lower level brain centers that we have in comon with reptiles and similar low-level animals (some brain scientists call it the “reptile brain”).
+What needs to be done is to eliminate that dehumanizing survival-oriented behavior that is controlled by the lower level brain centers that we have in common with reptiles and similar low-level animals (some brain scientists call them the “reptile brain”).
 We need to restore the dominance of the forebrain, the seat of the finest human traits, the Balanced-Empthatic-Behavior.

 Psychologists know from experience that this is really difficult to achieve with conventional psychoterapy that takes many years to bring about a development in the direction of Balanced-Empthatic-Behavior.